CharlesInteractive/Md-to-Html-Converter-Server/README.md

 # Md-to-Html-Converter-Server
-A simple node.js server to that takes markdown and converts it into html using Markdown-it.
+A simple node.js express server that takes markdown and converts it into html using Markdown-it.

 Usage example: